leerob/react2025/docs/docs/product-overview.md

 ![Fast Feedback](/img/fastfeedback.png)
 ![Review](/img/review.png)

-When brainstorming product ideas for the course, I needed something I'd enjoy creating and shipping.
+When brainstorming product ideas for the course, I needed something I'd enjoy creating.
 Plus, it needed to be complex enough to handle user authentication, database storage, and payments.
-After iterating over a few ideas, the idea for Fast Feedback came to me.
+After iterating on a few thoughts, the idea for [Fast Feedback](https://fastfeedback.io) came to me.

 Blogs are an essential part of the internet.
-They're an open dialouge between the author and their audience.
-However, it's increasingly becoming one-way communciation.
+They're an open dialogue between the author and their audience.
+However, it's increasingly becoming one-way communication.
 Adding comments to your blog is difficult, especially with the rise of static-site generators like Next.js and Gatsby.

 Most people using these frameworks _want_ comments, but they don't want the overhead of building the commenting system themselves.
 To add comments, you need to consider:

 - Do I want to allow _anyone_ to comment?
-Should people login?
+Should people log in?
 - What if people abuse the system?
 How can I moderate?
 - Will this impact the privacy of my readers?
 - Will this decrease the performance of my site?